-João Porto de Albuquerque (Associate Professor)
+João Porto de Albuquerque (Professor)

-After studying Computer Science, Social Sciences and Philosophy at the University of Campinas, Brazil, Dr Porto de Albuquerque did a PhD in Computer Science at the University of Campinas and in the Technical University of Dortmund, Germany (2006).
+After studying Computer Science, Social Sciences and Philosophy at the University of Campinas, Brazil, Prof Porto de Albuquerque did a PhD in Computer Science at the University of Campinas and in the Technical University of Dortmund, Germany (2006).
 He conducted post-doctoral research in social studies of information systems at the University of Hamburg, Germany, as a Research Fellow of the Alexander von Humboldt Foundation (2006-2008).
 From 2013-2015 he acted as a Visiting Professor at the Institute of Geography of Heidelberg University, Germany, from which he currently holds a fellowship funded by the DFG’s Excellence Programme.
 Previously, he worked at the School of Arts, Sciences and Humanities of the University of São Paulo (2008-2010) and at the Department of Computer Systems of the Institute of Mathematical and Computing Sciences of the University of São Paulo (2010-2015), Brazil, with which he still maintains an honorary affiliation.

 Co-PI: AGORA – A Geospatial Open collaboRative Architecture for building resilience against disasters and extreme events.
 CAPES (Foundation of the Brazilian Ministry of Education), April 2015-March 2018 (R$ 899K total, managed budget R$ 110K).
-Part of the“Alerts and the Centre for Research on Disasters at University of São Paulo (ALERTA-CEPED-USP)”.
+Part of the“Alerts and the Centre for Research on Disasters at the University of São Paulo (ALERTA-CEPED-USP)”.
 PI: Carlos Rodriguez (University of São Paulo).

-Past projects (selection):
+Past Projects (selection):

 PI: UK-Brazil Collaboration on Leveraging Crowdsourced and Sensor Data to Support Decision-Making towards Urban Resilience.
 EPSRC Global Challenges Research Fund Institutional Award (£50K), June/2016-March/2017, project partners: British Geological Survey, National Disaster Monitoring and Early-Warning Centre (CEMADEN), Brazil Geological Survey (CPRM), University of São Paulo, Federal University of Rio de Janeiro.
 Co-I: Dr Nathaniel Tkacz.